GarrettRector/Calculations/README.md

 # Prime Numbers
 #### First Released May 31st, 2021
 Prime numbers was just a project I did to entertain myself, and work on more algorithmic, pythonic work.
 I haven't really touched complex algorithms, nor pythonic work, but this was my shot at it.
 And so I tried doing it the ways I knew how to do it, which ended up crashing and burning.
 Since I didn't know how to quite do it, I did a little research (and a little stack overflow) and figured out a algorithm that worked.
 Not a particlularly impressive one, but one that worked.

+# Tacos
+#### First Released July 27th, 2021
+Tacos is just me and a couple friends having fun and trying to get a tacos script super small/efficient.
+Just type taco to see what it does.